ryjfgjl/DiLuConverter/README.md

-you can use Cx-Freeze to build it to a exe. python E:\Python\Project\python-excelimporter\setup.py build
+you can use Cx-Freeze to build it to a exe. python E:\Python\Project\python-excelimporter\setup.py build If you have no python on your computer, you can also contact me to get .exe program which can run without python.

 The description is so simple.
 Please email me if you have any question.